Students are admitted to law school from almost every academic discipline.

 If you wish to prepare adequately for a legal education, and for a career in law or for other professional service that involves the use of lawyering skills, you should seek educational, extra-curricular, and life experiences that will assist you in developing those attributes.

-Please see the Pre-Law Prepatation page for help with key preparation issues such as:
+Please see the Pre-Law Preparation page for help with key preparation issues such as:

-See the Professionalization page and the Career Development Center at SUNY Buffalo State to work on the following:
+See the Professionalization page and the Career and Professional Education Office at SUNY Buffalo State to work on the following:

 There are many majors, courses, and paths that may be taken that lead to a legal profession.